Work out which debts to deal with first

-These are priority debts because if you don’t pay, HM Revenues and Customs (HMRC) can:
+These are priority debts because if you don’t pay, HM Revenue and Customs (HMRC) can:

 Find out how to deal with unpaid income tax, National Insurance or VAT on Business Debtline’s website.

-This is a priority debt because the Child Maintenance Service or Child Support Agency can take the money from your wages or bank accounts if you don’t pay.
+This is a priority debt because the Child Maintenance Service can take the money from your wages or bank accounts if you don’t pay.

 They’ll warn you if they’re going to do this but they don’t have to go to court first.

 If you have the money but choose not to pay, you could be sent to prison.
 You won’t go to prison if you can show you can’t pay.

 If you don’t pay, the sheriff court can also take away your driving licence or passport for up to two years.

 Once you’ve got your priority debts under control, you should look at all your other debts.
 They’re ‘non-priority debts’ because the problems they cause are less serious.